1Chickxn/AccessGuard/README.md

 Currently supporting MariaDB, we are committed to expanding our database compatibility.
 Stay tuned for upcoming support for MongoDB, H2, and MySQL, as we continue to evolve and adapt to the needs of our community.

-Elevate your server with Vynl-PermissionSystem – where control meets customization.
+Elevate your server with AccessGuard – where control meets customization.

 # roadmap
 - [ ] add bungeecord support